marcusbello/remix-crud/tutorial.md

 Prisma and Postgres, we had two routes dedicated to our API, we were able to Create, Read, Update and Delete a Todo, and we can also see all our todos at once.

+The full code can be found on my [GitHub.com](https://github.com/marcusbello/remix-crud)